For All Penn State Graduate Students

 - Unofficial Transcripts: Upload non-official transcripts from each institution of higher education you have attended as an undergraduate or graduate student.
 You will only be required to provide official transcripts if you accept admission.

-- GRE Score: The GRE is required.
-Send your GRE score electronically to Penn State University using school code 2660.
+- GRE Score: The GRE is not required.
+Submission of scores is optional.
+If you choose to submit, send your GRE score electronically to Penn State University using school code 2660.

 Application Deadlines and Interview Dates

 The application deadline is January 15th.
 Applicants with strong academic records are encouraged to apply by December 1st to be considered in the first rounds of competition.